crajcan/the_rust_programming_language/notes.md

 #### match vs ?

-Difference between using match to handle Result type and using `?` operator to handle result type:
+Difference between using match to handle `Result` type and using `?` operator to handle result type:

-When you use `?` the `from` function from the `From` trait is used to convert the error to the type specified in the function signature.
+When you use `?` the `from` function from the `From` trait is used to convert the error you are returning to the return type specified in the function signature.

 `unwrap` and `expect` are signs that your program can be more robust (handle failure instead of panicking)